numocash/squeeth-amm/README.md

-# Numoen
+# ⚡ QuadMaker

-Smart contracts suite of Numoen, an automated market maker of power perpetuals on Ethereum.
+Smart contracts suite of QuadMaker, an automated market maker of quadratic perpetuals on Ethereum.

 ## Installation